Nacho Chicken Casserole

 • 1 cup sour cream

-• 2 teaspoons taco seasoning
+• 2 teaspoons taco seasoning mix

 • ½ teaspoon salt

-• 8 ounces sharp cheddar cheese (shredded)
+• 8 ounces sharp cheddar cheese shredded, about 2 cups

 • ½ cup crushed tortilla chips